 Autograph Trees will rarely flower in their lifetimes when domestically grown; however, for the interest of this section, their inflorescence is mostly white with thin, broad petals that are put out in the early summer.

-Repot every two years in spring using a Houseplant labelled potting mix and the next sized pot with adequate drainage.
+Repot every two years in the spring, using a 'Houseplant' labelled potting mix and the next sized pot with adequate drainage.
 Autograph Trees are far better potbound for several years due to the heightened risk of root rot and repotting-issues (like transplant shock) - so only repot if you feel it's wholly necessary.

 Book a 1-to-1 video call with Joe Bagley if you'd like a personal guide to repotting your houseplant.
 This will include recommending the right branded-compost and pot size, followed by a live video call whilst you transplant the specimen for step-by-step guidance and answer any further questions!